piigyy/gostrap/README.md

 # GoStrap

-using **GoStrap** probably will going to be the easiest way for you to create new Go project using your existing project template.
+**GoStrap** probably will going to be the easiest way for you to create new Go project using your existing project template.

 This CLI actually only do:
 - Clone you Go Project templates to new directory.